Independent aviation parts broker — The seller of record is always the approved supplier

 • AOG emergency sourcing support

-You receive quotes, invoices, parts, and release documentation directly from the seller of record (manufacturer, distributor, or repair station).
-AME Mechanica facilitates the connection but is not party to the sale.
+You receive quotes, invoices, parts, and release documentation from the seller of record (manufacturer, distributor, or repair station).
+AME Mechanica introduces parties and assists with coordination; the commercial sale is between you and that seller unless otherwise agreed in writing.

 Step 1: Buyer Contacts AME